-Movement Matters is part of a 44-month institutional exploration at Middlebury College that “seeks to foster artistic creation and curricular development at the pedagogical nexus of embodied learning and scholarly interests with a special emphasis on increasing global understanding.”
-The Movement Matters Steering Committee selected the other finalists and I from a pool of applicants from the United States and abroad.
-This program is made possible by a major performing arts grant from The Andrew W. Mellon Foundation.
+From 2015-2017, I worked as the Andrew W. Mellon Interdisciplinary Choreography through the Movement Matters Residency at Middlebury College.
+This residency was a 44-month institutional exploration at Middlebury College that sought to foster artistic creation and curricular development at the pedagogical nexus of embodied learning and scholarly interests with a special emphasis on increasing global understanding.
+During my time as the artist-in-residency, I collaborated with students, faculty, staff, the local community, and my professional colleagues beyond the institution to 1) choreograph dance works and teach movement-based classes and workshops with a broad range of participants, 2) develop interdisciplinary projects, 3) host residencies with national and international artists, and 4) develop curricular lessons in programs across campus.
+This program was made possible by a major performing arts grant from The Andrew W. Mellon Foundation.
+Learn more about the residency activities at go/movementmatters.

 Research and Questions